 The thyroid is a butterfly shaped gland at the base of the throat, near the windpipe.
 It produces hormones that help control heart rate, blood pressure, body temperature and weight.
 There are four types of thyroid cancer – papillary, follicular, medullary and anaplastic thyroid cancer.
 Papillary is the most common while anaplastic is the most aggressive and difficult to cure.
 Other types of thyroid cancers are usually curable if detected early.

-The most common symptom of thyroid cancer is a neck lump or nodule.
+Thyroid Cancer Symptoms is a neck lump or nodule.
 If the tumor is large, it may cause other symptoms which would include:

 - Neck or facial pain